Stock events for Camping World Holdings, Inc. (CWH)

 CWH’s Geographic footprint

-Camping World Holdings, Inc. has an extensive retail and service footprint across the United States.
-The company operates approximately 200 dealership and service locations across 44 U.S. states, supporting new and pre-owned recreational vehicle sales, servicing, repairs, and warranty-related work.
+Camping World Holdings, Inc. has a significant nationwide retail and service footprint across the United States.
+The company operates approximately 200 to 206 dealership and service locations across 44 U.S. states.
+In addition to its physical stores, Camping World also serves customers through phone orders, online platforms, and e-commerce.

 CWH Corporate Image Assessment